riquezjp/kitchenTV/README.md

 This is a WEB based (PHP, Javascript) app I put together from various tools & scripts found on the web to create my own Kitchen TV : News, Clock & Weather music player & web browser display.

+Here is a youtube video of it in action : https://www.youtube.com/watch?v=U5OF6tn-Ccg

 If you want to set up the same thing: ======

-1) Download my web files & upload to your own web space or host them locally. http://bit.ly/2myjcHM
+1) Download my web files & upload to your own web space or host them locally.
+This is the original download, but you can just use the github files now eh? ;-) http://bit.ly/2myjcHM

 2) EDIT the files to personalise it for your own needs: